When Was Beef Jerky Invented: A Historical View

 The history of beef jerky stretches far into the past.
 As a preserved food, it was an essential part of the diets of countless cultures and civilizations worldwide.
 Predating refrigeration by hundreds, perhaps even thousands of years, the process of making jerky has deep historical roots and a rich and varied history.

 When was beef jerky invented, you ask?
 Well, let’s step back in time and explore its creation.
 The concept of drying meat to preserve it, in general, dates back to ancient times.
 The earliest evidence of this form of food preservation was found in ancient Egypt.
 The scalding hot sun was used to dry and preserve meat during the long periods of time when fresh food was scarce, particularly in the winter months.
+Salted meat was a key preservation method used by ancient Egyptians and other cultures, including South American tribes.

 The Influence of Spanish Conquistadors on Beef Jerky